tomisinteazer/rjscompiler/USAGE.md

 ### Minimum Example

-To compile a JavaScript file:
+To minify a JavaScript file:
 ```bash
 rjs-compiler my_script.js
 ```

 This will:
-- Display a welcome message
-- Process the specified JavaScript file
+- Parse the JavaScript using the OXC parser
+- Analyze scope and symbols for safe minification
+- Apply transformation passes for optimization
+- Generate minified JavaScript code
-- Show compilation success status
+- Display compilation success status with metrics

 ## Command-Line Options